 Risk Notes

-- HyperCore registration is mandatory.
+- HyperCore registration is required before execute.
 The CLI calls

 - Settlement order matters.